mobiquity-networks/MNNotificationsManager-iOS-SDK/README.md

 And that’s it!
 The SDK will now start and run in the background without any further integration required.
 We do, however, recommend implementing the optional delegate callback methods below.

-The current version of the framework only supports Swift 2.2.
-A future version to support Swift 2.3 and another to support Swift 3.0 are both coming soon.
+The current version of the framework supports Swift 3.1.

 ## Delegates ##